Do you want to know how to paint butterfly art with watercolor?

 For the composition I placed the butterfly to the right of center, facing into the painting.

-In this painting we will use two common methods of preserving the whites in watercolor paintings.
+In this painting we will use two common methods of preserving the white paper.

-2. Apply frisket to areas on the flower and leaves.
-You can see the frisket on the flower in the photo.
+Apply masking fluid to areas on the flower and leaves.

 Add orange to warm the mixture and make it brown for the areas closer to the body.